`The peculiar risk lay in the possibility of

 adventure I pushed on up to the crest.

-`There I found a seat of some yellow metal that I did not
+`There I found a seat of some yellow metal that

 recognize, corroded in places with a kind of pinkish rust and